ClusterHQ/flocker/docs/advanced/configuration.rst

      "volume":
        "mountpoint": "/var/www/data"

+  ..
+Add documentation for the maximum_size field.
+     FLOC-979

 - ``environment``

   This is an optional mapping of key/value pairs for environment variables that will be applied to the application container.